CESNET/du-docs/docs/helloworld-cmd.md

 ```

 ## Pod Security Policy
-For security reasons, not everything is allowed in `hdhu-cluster`.
+For security reasons, not everything is allowed in `kuba-cluster`.

 List of (dis)allowed actions:
 - Allow Privilege Escalation:  false